mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 ```

 A few tips:
-* Make sure to remove non existing searchplugins from `search.order`.
 * If you’re updating an existing file, make sure to not reset the `gecko.handlerService.defaultHandlersVersion` key.
 If, on the other hand, you’re adding a new handler, you will have to increment the existing numeric value.

 ## Creating a patch for review (locale repository)